-The potential for a remake of A Fistful of Dollars with peak (solid and reliable) Bruce Willis of the 1990s sounds immense, co-starring Chris Walken and Bruce Dern!
-Walter Hill was behind the camera, who at the time had been pretty hit and miss, Another 48 Hours had slipped out like a bad smell, however, Trespass had been something of Glade Plugin struggling to mask it.
+The potential for a remake of Yojimbo, but with more akin with A Fistful of Dollars, with a peak (solid and reliable) Bruce Willis of the 1990s sounds immense.
+Co-starring Chris Walken and Bruce Dern!
+With Walter Hill was behind the camera, who at the time had been pretty hit and miss.
+The 90 minute cut of Another 48 Hours had slipped out like a bad smell, however, Trespass had been something of Glade Plugin struggling to mask it.

-Bruce Willis had not yet slipped into his “I’m bored” mode, however, this movie was a sign of things to come.
+The reason I gave Last Man Standing a go was to find that Bruce Willis again.
+See something before Bruce Willis had not yet slipped into his “I’m bored, some me the money” mode, however, this movie was a sign of things to come.
 He makes no effort here at all.
 It’s hard to believe this is the same actor that oozed so much personality in Hudson Hawk.

-Walken and Dern appear in roles that could be played by anyone, certainly, there are moments allowing the audience to see why each actor was attracted to the role, however, they have nothing to do for the most part, especially during the climax.
+Walken and Dern appear in roles that could be played by anyone, certainly there are moments allowing the audience to see why each actor was attracted to the role, however, they have nothing to do for the most part, especially during the climax.
 Take Walken, his character is built up with stories being told of a vicious upbringing, a psychotic nature form a formidable foe for Willis to destroy.
-Walken appears on screen looking somewhat menacing and the audience is on-board and geared up for some mayhem, nothing better than Walken playing wacko!
-Yet we get, two acts of craziness, one off-screen and the other about as crazy as Home Alone’s “Keep the change, ya filthy animal!”
-The great Willis / Walken standoff is about as exciting as the contents of a Quality Street tin after the office party.
+Walken appears on screen looking somewhat menacing and the audience is on-board and geared up for some mayhem.
+There is nothing better than Walken playing wacko!
+Yet we get, two acts of craziness, one off screen and the other is about as crazy as Home Alone’s “Keep the change, ya filthy animal!”
+The great Willis / Walken standoff is about as exciting as the contents of a Quality Street tin in January.

 As an action movie, there is virtually no action.
 As a thriller, there is a distinct lack of thrills.
 As a western, it’s been done a hell of a lot better before.
 And the western element is something that this cheats.
 Swap the cars for horses and dial back the costumes and the film is a traditional western, and not a very good one.
-These changes only serve as a disguise for the movie-going public to avoid the comparison with Fistful.
+These changes only serve as a disguise to avoid the comparison with A Fistful of Dollars.